Co-editors: Grace C. and Michael T. (Updated on 1/4/2021, 3rd Update on 1/12/2022)

 3. SHUNKA SUSHI, Costa Mesa

-Don’t take your kids or go with your date to an aquarium when you have Shunka because you can try a number of Japanese fish to the standards (maguro to unagi).
+Don’t take your kids or go with your date to an aquarium when you have Shunka because you can try several Japanese fish to the standards (maguro to unagi).

 Yea I have been here a lot, probably upwards of 180 plus times because this is my local spot, and I used to live in walking distance which is good when you like to drink.